Forecasting through deep learning and modal decomposition in two-phase concentric jets: Methodology

 The loss ($MSE_{Loss}(t)$) over the validation set is calculated at the end of each epoch (an epoch is a complete pass of all training samples).
 It is not unusual that, at some point, the loss over the validation set starts to grow over the loss on the training set.
 This effect could lead to overfitting.
 In this meaning, we use {\it early stopping} over the validation set to stop training when this effect is detected and also when the loss over this set is not reduced after a certain number of epochs ({\it patience period}).
 Both early stopping and patience period were only used when training was performed with data sets from Table \ref{tab: train_cases_simple_geometry} (simple geometry case).

-The training parameters for the NNs used in this work are the following: \begin{itemize} \item[a)] Mini-batch gradient descent with a batch size of $5$ and a training length of $70$ epochs for the CNN model and $140$ epochs for the RNN model, with early stopping and a patience period of $10$ epochs in both models. \item[b)] Adam method was set as optimization \cite{Kingmaetal} using the default values for the parameters ($\alpha=0.001$ for the learning rate, $\epsilon=10^{-8}$, $\beta_1=0.9$ and $\beta_2=0.999$ see details in Ref. \cite{Kingmaetal}). \item[c)] $10$ samples used to predict the two next time-ahead samples (i.e., $q=10$). \end{itemize}
+The training parameters for the NNs used in this work are the following: \begin{itemize} \item[a)] Mini-batch gradient descent with a batch size of $5$ and a training length of $70$ epochs for the CNN model and $140$ epochs for the RNN model.
+Given the number of samples available for training is no more than $184$, \textit{early stopping} with a patience period of $10$ epochs is used as an additional regularization method to avoid overfitting. \item[b)] Adam method was set as optimization \citep{Kingmaetal} using the default values for the parameters ($\alpha=0.001$ for the learning rate, $\epsilon=10^{-8}$, $\beta_1=0.9$ and $\beta_2=0.999$ see details in Ref. \citep{Kingmaetal}). \item[c)] $10$ samples used to predict the two next time-ahead samples (i.e., $q=10$). \end{itemize} As shown in Section \ref{sec: results ann}, the CNN model can achieve fairly good predictions even with such a low number of epochs used for training.
+However, the RNN model was not able to improve its predictions, even though increasing the number of epochs.
+Therefore, we believe that the poor performance of this model may be due to its architecture and the format of the input data.
+On our previous work \citep{Abadia22} however, the RNN model achieves the best results because the input data was not obtained by just flattening the original snapshots, but by using Singular Value Decomposition.

 Finally, the Relative Root Mean Square Error (RRMSE) is also computed for each sample belonging to the test set, to measure the error on the predictions carried out by the NNs as

 Where $\bV^{K}_t$ are the original/reconstructed data sets, ${\bV^{K}_t}^{predicted}$ are the predictions performed by the NN and $t$ represents the $t$-th sample inside the test set.